 During the winter months we actively monitor weather conditions and have systems in place to prepare our external areas in the event snow and ice condition are forecast.
 When necessary we will display snow and ice warnings in building entrances.
 During freezing conditions we ask all residents to take care when moving around campus when snow and ice is present.

-London Borough of Tower Hamlets Policy
+London Borough of Tower Hamlets Policy.

-London Borough of Islington Policy
+London Borough of Islington Policy.

-Fire arms of all types are not permitted on any Queen Mary campus.
+Firearms of all types are not permitted on any Queen Mary campus.
 Any other item which is likely to cause harm or intimidate others is also prohibited.
 Other prohibited items in halls are:

 We are unable to assume parental responsibility for a student under the age of 18.
 All students living in halls are expected to behave like adults and to assume adult levels of responsibility.
 Places in halls are offered on the understanding that the student will be able to adapt to living away from home and to look after themselves in all practical matters.